Angry Little Asian Girl

-Angry Little Asian Girl is an animated cartoon created by Lela Lee.
+Angry Little Asian Girl is an American animated cartoon created by Lela Lee.
 Lee created an initial series of animations in the late 1990s, and worked with the Asian American channel Mnet for a 12-episode season released in 2014.
 The series focuses on Kim, a grade-school Korean American who unleashes her anger on injustices.

 Origin

 Most sources say that Lee started creating Angry Little Asian Girl after being disgusted by a film festival.
 When Lee was a student at the University of California, Berkeley in 1994, she attended Spike and Mike's Sick and Twisted Festival of Animation.
 She walked out mad at a series of ethnic jabs and drew her own animations that night, using Crayola markers and then video-editing equipment at school to complete her first episode.
 She initially did not show her animation to anyone, thinking it was too angry and that it made her embarrassed.
-Four years later she showed it to some friends who said it was a great heroine against the Asian stereotype.
+Four years later she showed it to some friends who said the character was a great heroine and stood against Asian stereotypes.
 From this she developed the animated series.

 However, a Los Angeles Times article gives a different origin story: stress from family pressure and studies led to drawing as an escape, then later a friend encouraged her to compile the drawings into a short video.
 While this video was put away for some years, boredom while working at her family's dry-cleaning business made her return to the project.